Your Privacy is protected.

 By Dr. Justin Marchegiani

-Today we will be comparing conventional lab work, looking for infections versus our specialty test that can help pick up and detect infections.
-So I had a patient come in to me last month and she presented with some symptoms, gas pain, constipation, diarrhea, acid reflux, headaches, some mood issues, and even some tingling, stinging sensation in her leg area.
+Today, we will be comparing conventional lab work, looking for infections versus our specialty test that can help pick up and detect infections.
+So I had a patient come in to me last month and she presented with some symptoms: gas pain, constipation, diarrhea, acid reflux, headaches, some mood issues, and even some tingling, stinging sensation in her leg area.
 Of course, one of the first places I always look at is I look at the gut because so many infections can create a major sequelae of symptoms such as mood and all the things I listed off.
-So we always wanna look at the gut.
+So we always want to look at the gut.